shavez00/PublicKB/AppFog/getting-started-with-appfog.md

 ### Enable AppFog in Control Portal

 Go to https://control.ctl.io, login, in the left hand side selection menu you will see an option for "Services".
-Select "Services" and the first option at the top Services Menu will be “AppFog":
+Select "Services" and the first option at the top of the Services Menu will be “AppFog":

 ![AppFog in Dropdown Navigation](../images/20161103-appfog-in-dropdown-nav.png)